DUNE/computing-papers/dqm-CHEP19/README.md

-# CHEP2019 contributon

-Thanks for visiting this page

-The abstract has been accepted as a poster presentation at CHEP 2019.
-The poster PDF has now been created.
-Please send your comments to Maxim (potekhin@bnl.gov).
+# Evolution of the Data Quality Monitoring and Prompt Processing System in the protoDUNE-SP experiment

+This repository contains materials for the poster presentation at CHEP 2019, and subsequent paper to be published in the proceedings.